-There has always been a divide when it comes to today’s society relationship with social media – some can only see the good while some focus on the bad, but a lot of us can see both sides.
+There has always been a divide when it comes to today’s society’s relationship with social media – some can only see the good while some focus on the bad, but a lot of us can see both sides.
 However, we can’t deny the fact that social media is now an integral part of our lives.
-From pop culture to news, it is all online, ready for us to consume.
+It is all online, from pop culture to news, ready for us to consume.
 And fitness is no exception to the social media world!

 And like with most things when it comes to social media, there are pros and cons to tapping into the vast online world of health, fitness and wellness.
 So, let’s have a look!

-First off, social media is the easiest way to find like-minded people who will share in your interests, and who will inspire and uplift you.
+First off, social media is the easiest way to find like-minded people who will share in your interests and who will inspire and uplift you.
 This is why social media is, to a lot of people, the first place they turn to when they look for a community.
 Support is essential when you embark on a fitness journey, especially if you are prone to losing motivation and confidence.
-But even if you are on your A-game, you will still seek out other individuals you can share your passions with.
+But even if you are on your A-game, you will still seek out other individuals with whom you can share your passions.

 This is particularly important if you lack that support system in your life; you can always know that you will find your tribe at the touch of a button!

 However, there is still a strong presence on social media preaching unrealistic body standards and goals, and when you are exposed to that kind of speech every day, you might end up falling for it.
-There is still a great pressure in society to assume that being of a certain weight immediately means that you are healthy.
+In addition, there is still significant pressure in society to assume that being of a certain weight immediately means that you are healthy.
 However, that is just not true.
 So, it is essential to keep that in mind and choose who you follow on social media carefully.
 Don’t flood your timeline or feed with people who make you feel bad about yourself.

 It seems that miracle products are popping up on social media every day.
 A miraculous tea, amazing protein shakes, various pills or herbs, smoothies and more.
 We have already explored the topic of weight loss in our article, The Fundamentals of Weight Loss, and the conclusion was that losing weight is a lengthy process that you should ensure you can sustain long-term.
 And above all else, it should be done safely and healthily.

-But just like with miracle weight loss products, every few months or so a diet will go viral, and everyone on social media will swear by it.
+But just like with miracle weight loss products, every few months or so, a diet will go viral, and everyone on social media will swear by it.
 If these diets advertise losing a lot of weight in a short period and consuming dangerously low levels of food, or the same food every day, you’re better off avoiding them.
 It’s been proven time and time again that you are better off with a small calorie deficit to your recommended daily intake.
 Diversify your diet, try to get nutrients from the best sources as often as you can, and you will be gold!
-Yes, it will take longer to reach your goal, but you’ll be doing it in a way that doesn’t put your health in danger and is sustainable.
+Yes, it will take longer to reach your goal, but you’ll be doing it in a sustainable way that doesn’t put your health in danger.
 And with no added mental stress!

 In the end, social media can be an excellent resource for you if you are a fan of working out or you are just embarking on your journey.
-You can find great support and information if you can find it in such a vast sea of content.
-Make sure to ask questions, research what you find and, perhaps most importantly, look after your mental health!
+You can find great support and information in such a vast sea of content if you can find it.
+So make sure to ask questions, research anything you see and, perhaps most importantly, look after your mental health!

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.